 This course is a path of personal discovery where you will be guided towards developing a unique practice of mediation.
 Selected meditation techniques will be presented to you to explore, develop and refine so you can then create your own bespoke meditation practice.
 You are encouraged to do further research so as to mould the course to meet your unique requirements.
 Feedback will be provided after each part of the course and you will have the opportunity to ask any questions that arise.

 I have meditated for 25 years and have learnt over that time that it is essential for me to not try and mould myself into a pre-existing system.
 This is the meditation course that I would want to have discovered when I was looking for a meditation technique to learn.
 As well as developing this course I am a trustee of the registered charity beherenow.space where we provide space for people to practise mindfulness meditation without any prescribed philosophy.
-I am currently undertaking a Mindfulness-Based Stress Reduction course with a certified instructor, modeled on the program founded by Jon Kabat-Zinn at the University of Massachusetts Medical School, and I am also taking the professional BSY Meditation Teacher Diploma and will become a Registered BSY Meditation Teacher (formerly the British School of Yoga, established in 1946).
+I have completed a Mindfulness-Based Stress Reduction course with a certified instructor, modeled on the program founded by Jon Kabat-Zinn at the University of Massachusetts Medical School, and I am also taking the professional BSY Meditation Teacher Diploma and will become a Registered BSY Meditation Teacher (formerly the British School of Yoga, established in 1946) early in 2017.

 A certificate of completion is available at the end if all exercises are completed and submitted as required and all writing or recording is coherent and relevant and in your own words.